 - All crew members or civilians who worked on the construction of or served on minesweepers

-It should also be noted that family members and close friends of Navy veterans and shipyard workers may also be at risk of developing asbestos-related illnesses through secondary exposure.
-Asbestos fibers can cling to clothes, skin, and hair, meaning these fibers could have been brought home or carried to other places by veterans and shipyard workers- exposing others to the dangers of asbestos.
+It should be noted that family members and close friends of Navy veterans and shipyard workers may also be at risk of developing asbestos-related illnesses through secondary exposure.
+Asbestos fibers can cling to clothes, skin, and hair, meaning that these fibers could have been brought home or carried to other places by veterans and shipyard workers – exposing others to the dangers of asbestos.

 Which Vessels Contained Asbestos?

 Archived documents confirm the existence of asbestos products on aircraft carriers, specifically gaskets, tile, and insulation.
-Records show it was used particularly in laundry rooms, laundry issue rooms, laundry receiving rooms, and boiler rooms.
+It was particularly common in laundry rooms, laundry issue rooms, laundry receiving rooms, and boiler rooms.

-Archived documents confirm the existence of asbestos products on cruisers, specifically cloth insulation for valves and pipe flange cuffs, insulation and lagging, gaskets, packing rings, turbines, valves, gasoline meters, autoclaves, condensers, ventilation ducts, auxiliary condenser circulation pumps, gaskets used for elevator pit drainage pumps, and gaskets for piping on main boilers.
+Archived documents confirm that asbestos products were used on cruisers.
+Specific uses included cloth insulation for valves and pipe flange cuffs, insulation and lagging, gaskets, packing rings, turbines, valves, gasoline meters, autoclaves, condensers, ventilation ducts, auxiliary condenser circulation pumps, gaskets used for elevator pit drainage pumps, and gaskets for piping on main boilers.

-Archived documents confirm the existence of asbestos products on minesweepers, specifically insulation around engine boilers and other compartments the experienced high temperatures, steam pipes insulated with asbestos cement, cloth, and pipe covering.
+Archived documents confirm that asbestos products were widely used on minesweepers, specifically insulation around engine boilers and other compartments that experienced high temperatures, steam pipes insulated with asbestos cement, cloth, and pipe covering.
 There was also confirmation of asbestos in packing, felts, pads, and gaskets all over the ships.
 More than 300 parts on minesweepers contained asbestos.
-Records show that it was used particularly in boiler rooms, engine rooms, service member sleeping quarters, and that asbestos was widely used in most areas below deck in all minesweepers.
+It was especially common in boiler rooms, engine rooms, service member sleeping quarters, and nearly all areas below deck.

 Submarines required a lot of asbestos use due to their small, cramped spaces and the flexible, lightweight properties asbestos offered as an insulating material.
 The danger of fire is much greater for underwater vessels, and escape is much less possible, making the need for fire-resistant materials more pivotal.